munificent/craftinginterpreters/book/classes.md

         print Math.square(3); // Prints "9".

-    *Hint: The property access expression requires the left operand to be a LoxInstance.
-Consider making LoxClass extend that so that the existing code works as it is.*
+    You can solve this however you like, but the "metaclasses" used by Smalltalk and Ruby will give you a simple, elegant solution. *Hint: Make LoxClass extend LoxInstance and go from there.*

 2. Most modern languages let you define "getters" and "setters" -- members on a class that appear to be field reads and writes but that actually perform user-defined computation.
 Extend Lox to support getter methods.
 These are declared without a parameter list.
-The body of the getter is executed when a property with that is accessed:
+The body of the getter is executed when a property with that name is accessed:

         :::lox
         class Circle {